-I have been getting two questions a lot lately from business owners: “How do I keep my clients?” and “What can I do to create more, loyal guests? “
+I’ve been getting two questions a lot lately from business owners: “How do I keep my clients?” and “What can I do to create more, loyal guests?“

 This is why I love talking about client retention — because I believe it is just as important as focusing on attracting new clients.